anirban-code-to-live/my_first_git_project/git.md

 ### Checkout to a remote branch
 - Checkout to a remote branch by tracking it : `git checkout --track <REMOTE_BRANCH>`

+### Merge current branch with master
+- If you want to up-to-date your local branch with the master branch, use the following commands:
+  `git checkout <LOCAL_BRANCH>`
+  `git merge origin/master`

 ### Remove local and remote branch

 #### Local branch